How to answer the question about the strengths and weaknesses ?

 Weaknesses and strengths of the employee — what to focus on?

 When we answer questions during an interview, it's important not only what we say but also how.
-Weaknesses and strengths of the employee exchanged in a quiet and uncertain voice disrupt the credibility of our speech entirely.
+The weaknesses and strengths of the employee exchanged in a quiet and uncertain voice disrupted the credibility of our speech entirely.
 Employee strengths are not all character traits, but examples of benefits that may be useful in a given position.
 Other advantages are desirable for a customer service employee, and different strengths are an office worker.
 The opinions given differ in the specifics of the work.
 When communication counts in the first, accuracy will be one of the essential features in the second.

 Also, it's worth focusing on a few of your advantages, and not talking about a dozen or so.
 The more they are tailored to the job offer we care about, the higher our chances of employment.
 Listing your strengths as an employee, it is worth providing specific examples of situations in which these features may be useful.
 Among the most frequently mentioned strengths that employers would see in their subordinates are: